 Evaluation and Management Changes

-Last year, CMS finalized these changes (as well as others) as put forward by CPT and RUC with an effective date of January 1, 2021.
-These changes will replace the current 1997 and 1999 coding and documentation guidelines for office and outpatient E/M codes.
-However, because of statutory requirements that prohibit CMS from making changes that result in significant overall spending increases, CMS will cut the Medicare Physician Fee Schedule conversion factor to essentially claw back the significant Medicare spending increases that would otherwise result from the increased values it has assigned to the office and outpatient E/M code set (and creation of new companion codes to that code set).
-This alone is estimated by CMS to generate a cut in overall 2021 Medicare payments by over ‑6.0% for general surgeons, with similar cuts expected for surgical oncologists.
+After a significant process, CMS finalized these changes (as well as others) as put forward by CPT and RUC with an effective date of January 1, 2021.
+These changes replaced the current 1997 and 1999 coding and documentation guidelines for office and outpatient E/M codes.
+However, because of statutory requirements that prohibit CMS from making changes that result in significant overall spending increases, CMS proposed to cut the Medicare Physician Fee Schedule conversion factor to essentially claw back the significant Medicare spending increases that would otherwise result from the increased values it has assigned to the office and outpatient E/M code set (and creation of new companion codes to that code set).
+This action on its own would have generated a cut in overall 2021 Medicare payments by over ‑6.0% for general surgeons, with similar cuts expected for surgical oncologists.

 What action has ASBrS taken?

 ASBrS has been active to ensure that your practice is relieved from documentation and administrative burdens, while simultaneously working to ensure that your practice is reimbursed at rates that reflect the resources and skills you expend to serve your patients.
-ASBrS has been actively working to prevent the 2021 policies from generating the cuts estimated for your practice.
+ASBrS actively worked to prevent the 2021 policies from generating the cuts estimated for your practice.
 Examples of this activity include: